vsch/flexmark-java/README.md

 ### Pegdown Migration Helper

-I added `PegdownOptionsAdapter` class that converts pegdown `Extensions.*` flags to flexmark options and extensions list.
+`PegdownOptionsAdapter` class converts pegdown `Extensions.*` flags to flexmark options and extensions list.
 Pegdown `Extensions.java` is included for convenience.
-These are located in `flexmark-profile-pegdown` module, was added to Maven but you can grab the source from this repo: [PegdownOptionsAdapter.java] and if you need it [Extensions.java] and make your own version, modified to your project's needs.
+These are located in `flexmark-profile-pegdown` module, was added to Maven but you can grab the source from this
+repo: [PegdownOptionsAdapter.java] and if you need it [Extensions.java] and make your own version, modified to your project's needs.

 You can pass your extension flags to static `PegdownOptionsAdapter.flexmarkOptions(int)` or you can instantiate `PegdownOptionsAdapter` and use convenience methods to set, add and remove